What makes the Zip Line Fun the World’s safest zip line?

 Why is Zip Line Fun the World’s best backyard zip line?

-We have been creating industry defining products for over 35 years.
+We have been creating industry defining products since 1976.
 When it comes to delivering high quality outdoor and backyard fun, no one can match our experience and skill.

 What size zip line systems are offered?